falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

 ## Creation of the Workflow Template

-One piece is missing in our `Argo` stack, we mentionned a template above, we logically need to create it too, with the service account it needs.
+There is one piece missing in our `Argo` stack, we mentioned a template above, we logically need to create it too, with the service account it needs.

 ```shell+
 cat <<EOF | kubectl apply -n argo -f -